 But it’s easy time.
 All you need to do is tend your flour once a day.
 Here’s how to go about it.

 Start with acorns.
 I know, obvious, right?
 But know that they need not be fresh.
 Last summer I made a batch of flour from some red oak acorns I’d picked the previous October.
 I’d laid them out in a shallow layer in a large tray and just let them dry out.
 When it came time to crack the shells, it was so much easier than with fresh acorns; fresh acorn shells are pliable, and don’t crack like, say, a hazelnut’s shell.
-You will need to soak your shucked acorns in water overnight, though — and it’s the devil to get the papery skins off dried acorns.
-But hey, the flour was still really good in the end.
+You will need to soak your shucked acorns in water overnight, though — and it’s the devil to get the papery skins off dried red oak acorns.
+Those skins darken the flour and are very tannic.

 Regardless, shuck your acorns into water.
 This helps prevent them from oxidizing.
 I find that if I leave acorn nutmeats out, they turn brown over time.
 If they are fresh acorns, the papery skins should slip right off once the acorn has soaked a bit.